YuNamiXuan/Go-Basics/README.md

 ## The Basics of Golang for beginners
-- net: Some cases about socket programming
+- net: some cases about socket programming